By Lee Sykes

 - Q. Which modules have you used on the website?

-- Q. Could you explain how your module works?
+- Q. Could you explain how your custom module works?

 - A. The ‘available courses’ module, pulls the next available courses for the country from a master schedule database, and presents it in the local language.